Drug Cases In Los Angeles - Detectives in the Narcotics Unit

 Los Angeles Detectives in the Narcotics Unit

-Now they go and sit on that house.
-They do surveillance.
-They gather whatever information they can.
-They get a search warrant and go in and search the place to try to find something.
-Then they do it all over again – threatening people to get them to give them information.
+Now, they go and sit in that house, do surveillance, gather whatever information they can, get a search warrant, and search the place to try to find something.
+Then they do it all over again, threatening people to get them to give them information.

-In my experience, having dealt with California narcotic cases for twenty-five years – seeing how these detectives handle instances – they're pretty sloppy.
+In my experience, having dealt with California narcotic cases for twenty-five years and seeing how these detectives handle instances, they're pretty sloppy.
 They're lazy, and a lot of times, they'll arrest somebody.
 They'll charge them with sales or possession for sales, and then you go to court, and they don't even file the case either because they're lazy; they want that person to cooperate.

 Follow Up Drug Investigations